 Speech moderation and militant democracy: Should the United States regulate like Europe does?

 Many Americans’ sunny faith in a robust media “marketplace of idea”’ is being tested.
 The European historical experience that informs “militant democracy” and speech-invasive privacy laws remains largely alien here.
 But adjustments at the margins, particularly in the areas of process, are possible and desirable.

-Kenneth Propp is director for Global Trade Policy at BSA | The Software Alliance, whose members are major software companies.
+Kenneth Propp is an adjunct professor of European Union Law at the Georgetown University Law Center and a senior fellow with the Cross-Border Data Forum.
 He advises and advocates on data trade, privacy, security, and other regulatory issues in the United States and major international markets.
-From 2011-2015, he served as Legal Counselor at the U.S. Mission to the European Union, in Brussels, Belgium, where he led U.S. Government engagement on privacy law and policy and digital regulation, and advised on trade negotiations with the EU.
-In previous assignments for the Office of the Legal Adviser, U.S. Department of State, Professor Propp specialized in legal issues relating to international criminal law and international trade and investment law.
-He also served as legal adviser to the U.S. Embassy in Germany.
-Professor Propp holds a J.D from Harvard Law School and a bachelor’s degree from Amherst College.
+From 2011-2015, he served as Legal Counselor at the US Mission to the European Union, in Brussels, Belgium, where he led US Government engagement on privacy law and policy and digital regulation, and advised on trade negotiations with the EU.
+In previous assignments for the Office of the Legal Adviser, US Department of State, Professor Propp specialized in legal issues relating to international criminal law and international trade and investment law.
+He also served as legal adviser to the US Embassy in Germany.
+Professor Propp holds a J.D. from Harvard Law School and a bachelor’s degree from Amherst College.
 In 2016, he taught European Union law as an adjunct faculty member at George Mason University School of Law.